 The Canon EOS 7D and the Panasonic Lumix DMC-LX15 (labelled Panasonic LX10 in some countries) are two digital cameras that were officially introduced, respectively, in September 2009 and September 2016.
 The 7D is a DSLR, while the LX15 is a fixed lens compact.
 The cameras are based on an APS-C (7D) and an one-inch (LX15) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 7D vs Panasonic LX15

-An illustration of the physical size and weight of the Canon 7D and the Panasonic LX15 is provided in the side-by-side display below.
+The physical size and weight of the Canon 7D and the Panasonic LX15 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 7D – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX15 is considerably smaller (61 percent) than the Canon 7D.
 It is worth mentioning in this context that the 7D is splash and dust resistant, while the LX15 does not feature any corresponding weather-sealing.